apify/browser-pool/README.md

 Changing browser fingerprints is beneficial for avoiding getting blocked and simulating real user browsers.
 With Browser Pool, you can do this otherwise complicated technique by enabling the `useFingerprints` option.
 The fingerprints are by default tight to the respective proxy urls to not use the same unique fingerprint from various IP addresses.
-You can disable this behavior in the `fingerprintsOptions` LINK.
+You can disable this behavior in the [`fingerprintOptions`](#new_BrowserPool_new).
 In the `fingerprintsOptions`, You can also control which fingerprints are generated.
 You can control parameters as browser, operating system, and browser versions.
-LINK.

 ### (UNSTABLE) Extensibility with plugins
 A new super cool browser automation library appears?
 No problem, we add